mattspaulding/mattspaulding.github.io/_posts/2020-6-30-The-Best-Way-to-Unsubscribe-From-Angular-Observables.md

 ![count-no-unsubscribe]({{site.baseurl}}/images/2020-6-30-The-Best-Way-to-Unsubscribe-From-Angular-Observables/count-no-unsubscribe.gif)

-This is how it should look.
-Clicking the login button calls the login method which changes the user's name.
-The `user` object is passed into the `hello` component.
-The component checks for a first name and displays if one exists.
-In the hello component we log every time the `ngAfterViewChecked` Angular lifecycle hook is invoked.
+Clicking the `count` button starts the timer and shows the count.
+Click `stop` and it stops.
+Click `count` again and we get a fresh timer starting at zero.

+But wait, what is happening in the console?...

 ### The Memory Leak